tybruffy/navspy/README.md

 ##Todos
 - [x] Add option to set last item to active when at bottom of window.
 - [x] Speed up scrollCheck() by breaking for loop when active item is found.
+- [ ] Remove listener for document.resize, shouldn't be part of plugin.
+- [ ] As part of the above, make the reset function "publicly" available.
+- [ ] Fix the rest of this readme.